RSCJacksonLab/landscapy/docs/cookbook/ruggedness/comparing-graph-views.md

 ```

 The matched standardized signal produces different energy because the kNN view
 contains more and different edges.
-The table makes that denominator visible;
+The table makes that denominator visible.
-it does not identify which view is biologically correct.

 ## Common failures